seamapi/docs/docs/device-guides/rate-limits-and-guardrails.md

 # Rate Limits and Guardrails

-In order to provide a great experience for all of our customers, we have a number of rate limits and guardrails in place.
+In order to provide a reliable service for all of our customers and API load predictability for our device partners, we have a number of rate limits and guardrails in place.

 ## Rate Limits